 In addition to his work for screen and on-stage, Colin's professional work also includes video editing, photography, teaching piano and lecturing in composition and arranging.
 He also runs a busy audio/visual studio from his home in Southampton.

 EARLY MUSICAL EDUCATION

-Colin was born to a largely non-musical family but mum and dad have nevertheless been a constant support throughout his development as a composer, musician and performer.
+Colin was born to a largely non-musical family but mum and dad were always a constant support throughout his development as a composer, musician and performer.

 A JOB FOR LIFE

 It was at 18 that Colin took his first professional steps, auditioning as keyboard player for a local pop/rock band.
 This while working for Lloyds Bank, which mum insisted was a 'Job For Life'.

 After 3 years at the bank and realising it wasn't really his heart's desire, he subsequently beat around 200 applicants to a job in the Music Copyright department at the local television studios (ITV).
 There he was responsible for copyright returns (getting the composers/artists paid), as well as selecting library and commercial music for all manner of tv productions.

 It became known that Colin had a talent for composition and producers and director's would come into the office saying, "We have no budget but need some music for ____ ".
 After a handful of these smaller commissions more serious, paid work began to follow and within a couple of years Colin was writing for network productions, weather sponsorships and even pitched theme music for ITV news and BBC's 'Tomorrow's World'.